kareninajuarez/InstrumentCyborgs/README.md

-# InstrumentCyborgs
+# Frankenfender
-Github Repository for The MCT Master's Thesis Instrument Cyborgs
+Github Repository for The MCT Master's Thesis Frankenfender